 Here's How You Can Protect Your Eyes

 By wearing sunglasses that offer 100% UV protection, you can reduce your risk of developing sight robbing diseases, like cataracts and macular degeneration, and reduce glaucoma symptoms.
 Polarized lenses, in particular, can help with glare.
 With yearly comprehensive eye exams, early diagnosis and consistent treatment, you can prevent vision deterioration from glaucoma or similar sight-threatening eye diseases.
-Contact James Tracey Eye Care in Midtown to book your eye doctor's appointment today.
+Contact James Tracey Eye Care in Woodcliff Lake to book your eye doctor's appointment today.

 Can glaucoma be cured?

 While there is currently no cure for glaucoma, there are many effective treatment options available.
 Treatments that can help stop or slow the progression of glaucoma include eye drops, oral medications, as well as laser and surgical procedures.